ubccr/coldfront/README.md

 Some configuration may need to be updated without a server restart (e.g., links to external resources).
 Such configuration is managed by `django-constance` and stored in Redis.
-To update these, navigate to `/admin/constance/config/`, and set the correct values for the current deployment.
+To update these, navigate to the URL path `/admin/constance/config/`, and set the correct values for the current deployment.

 ## License